AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 A Decision Intelligence Layer for the agentic economy - enabling simulation of funding, coordination, and ownership systems before they are deployed.

+This layer sits between capital, coordination, and execution — enabling decisions to be tested before they shape real systems.

 ---

 ## Context